Living in Saudi Arabia

 Internet and cellphones

-Don't worry too much about getting a cellphone and setting up internet in your new home.
+Don't worry too much about getting a cellphone and setting up the internet in your new home.
 The process will be very similar to what you've experienced back home.
 You'll want to figure out what you're looking for (ideal contract length, add-ons you want, the price you're willing to pay, and whether you want to be billed monthly or get something that's pre-paid).

 Pre-paid phones are popular in Saudi, as many companies want you to pre-pay, no matter what service you're receiving.